The Common Fear

 Not only is it unlikely that someone will steal your idea, but you are also giving up some critical prerequisites for success by not talking about it openly.

 Without talking with people about your idea you can never know if it is something they would actually want.
-You can have a hunch that you are onto something, but you should never spend a lot of time, money and effort without having maximum possible certainty.
+You may have a hunch that you are onto something, but you should never spend a lot of time, money and effort without having maximum possible certainty.

 Finding people to help you